aronsantha/cocktailwind/README.md

-# cocktailwind-by-aron
+# cocktailwind
-An experimentation with React.
+An experimentation with React and thecocktaildb API.